jazracherif/audacity_sdcnd/CarND-Traffic-Sign-Classifier-Project/writeup.md

 If a well known architecture was chosen:
 * What architecture was chosen?
+A version of the Lenet architecture was used
-* Why did you believe it would be relevant to the traffic sign application?
+* Why did you believe it would be relevant to the traffic sign application? it's simple and proven to work on small pictures to detect letters and numbers.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

+ The training set error is very high, meaning that the model is performing very well over the training set.
+However the validation set accuracy is also high and meets the target for this exercise.
+The fact that there is a difference of 5.8% between the two, means that there is room for improvement as the system is overfitting a bit and there is somewhat high variation.
+The test set error is also lowers than the validation set error by 2.4%, which is not a large difference.
+However the model may be overfitting a little bit on the validation set, a solution for which adding more points to the validation set could help with.

 ###Test a Model on New Images